brsm019/brsm019/README.md

-Feel free to get in touch, you can reach my on [LinkedIn](https://www.linkedin.com/in/bradleyjsmith1/) or via email at <brsm019@gmail.com>
+Feel free to get in touch, you can reach me on [LinkedIn](https://www.linkedin.com/in/bradleyjsmith1/) or via email at <brsm019@gmail.com>